Puerto Rico Rock Climbing

 One final note is that although the island is small it takes a long time to get most places.
 Road conditions, traffic, construction, getting lost, etc. will all slow you down so give yourself plenty of time and relax, you'll get there eventually.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Puerto Rico:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Puerto Rico:

 Featured Route For Puerto Rico